 \subsection{Flexible Covariances}

-Structured Uncertainty Prediction Networks \cite{dorta2018structured}, demonstrated an efficient amortised inference approach to a full-rank covariance via a Gaussian Markov Random Field \cite{rue2005gaussian} spatially-structured, but sparse precision distribution.
-Low-rank covariance approximations have also been shown to be effectively learned using amortised inference \cite{monteiro2020stochastic}.
-In this work, we integrate these formulation together into a more flexible parameterisation.
+Structured Uncertainty Prediction Networks~\citep{dorta2018structured}, demonstrated an efficient amortised inference approximation to a full-rank covariance via a sparse parameterisation of the \emph{precision} (the inverse of the covariance) equivalent to a Gaussian Markov Random Field~\citep{rue2005gaussian}.
+Low-rank covariance approximations have also been shown to be effectively learned using amortised inference \citep{monteiro2020stochastic}.
+In this work, we integrate both these formulations together into a more general and flexible parameterisation.